 But it’s okay, we have all been through it!

-Here Are Our Top Tips on how to Deal with Rejection after your acting auditions:
+Our Top Tips on how to deal with rejection after your acting auditions:

 It’s alway hard being told that you didn’t get the role you auditioned for.
 Sometimes the best thing to do is to take a step back and breathe.
 We have all been heart broken by rejection but you have to think about the experience in a positive light and that there is always something to learn from the experience.